 Miss Deborah Cottle - Curriculum Coordinator (Acting)

-As the logo suggests, Croagh Patrick is designed to be a challenging experience (like climbing a mountain) and most importantly a year where strong relationships are built between the students, and with the staff.
-This has proven to be the key lived experience at Croagh Patrick as the staff work very closely with the students, guiding them on their journey towards becoming loving and respectful adults.
-The Rite Journey program plays a significant part in this process, and importantly involves parents in key ceremonies in first and fourth terms.
+As the crest suggests, Croagh Patrick is designed to be a challenging experience (like climbing a mountain) and most importantly a year where strong relationships are built between the students and with the staff.
+This has proven to be the key experience at Croagh Patrick as the staff work very closely with the students, guiding them on their journey towards becoming loving and respectful adults.
+The Rite Journey program plays a significant part in this process and importantly involves parents in key ceremonies in Terms 1 and 4.

-Please refer to the links below for more information on the vision for Croagh Patrick, the existing curriculum and outdoor education opportunities, and the Rite Journey program:
+Please refer to the link below for more information on the Croagh Patrick Rite Journey program:

 The Croagh Patrick Team